Dhruv2027/cse15l-lab-reports/labreport1.md

 /home/lecture1/Hello.java
 ```

-So, the `ls` command just repeats the file name when a file is entered, so it is not particularly useful to view the contents of a file.
+So, the `ls` command just repeats the file name when a file is entered, this is not an error.
+Since `/home/lecture1/Hello.java` is the only file with that path, it is returned to the user.
+Thus, the `ls` is not particularly useful to view the contents of a file.
 For this purpose, the `cat` command is more useful.

 ***